PC-2208/Real-Time-Facial-Recognition-for-Automated-Attendance-Application-/README.md

 5. Attendance is marked and saved in an Excel file.
 6. Camera closes after 30 minutes, and the UI closes after 55 minutes.

-# What Makes Your App Better Than Others
+# What Makes Our App Better Than Others
 | Our App                           | Other Apps            |
 | ---------------------------------- | --------------------- |
 | Real-time scanning every 3 seconds | Mostly one-time scan  |